asmelko/jpdc23-artifact/README.md

 Our experiments are designed to provide a comprehensive analysis of the aforementioned algorithms running various combinations of parameters computing different sizes of input instances.
 Therefore, the overall duration of **running the experiments is quite long** (currently about **2 to 3 days** on our GPU cluster).

-In order to provide a swift way to check the reproducibility of our experiments, we prepared a special script that runs only a subset of benchmarks.
+To provide a swift way to check the reproducibility of our experiments, we prepared a special script that runs only a subset of benchmarks.

 **Kick the tires:**